ess-dmsc-dram/documents/mantid/instrument-discussions.md

 What is required during bringup?

 - Day 0?
 - How will the instrument be calibrated?
-Standard samples that might be run (which impacts the data reduction requirements)
+  - Standard samples that might be run (larger than design "production" sample size -> more scattered neutrons)
 - Later on?